 extensive wear requires earlier painting.
 Rooms will not be painted just

 to change the color.
-All paint-related requests should be referred to

 - Students should not apply tape, contact paper or borders to painted